nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 <a name="Conclusion"></a>
 ### 8. Conclusion

-The Math Component tutorial has shown us how to create simple types, ports and components for our application using the FPP modeling language.
+The Math Component tutorial has shown us how to create simple types, ports, and components for our application using the FPP modeling language.
 We have learned how to use `fprime-util` to generate implementation stubs, the build cache, and unit tests.
 We learned how to define our topology and use tools provided by